aw/picolisp-kv/README.md

   1. Load the client library in your project: `(load "libkvclient.l")`
   2. Set the server password `(setq *KV_pass "yourpass")`
   3. Start the client listener with `(kv-start-client)`
-  5. Send your client's identity with optional key/value pairs `(kv-identify "location" "Tokyo" "building" "109")`
+  5. Optionally send your client's identity with key/value pairs `(kv-identify "location" "Tokyo" "building" "109")`
   6. Send your command and arguments with `(kv-send-data '("INFO" "server"))`

 Received data will be returned as-is (list, integer, string, etc).
 Wrap the result like: `(kv-print Result)` to send the output to `STDOUT`: